 We’ve also used them in sympathy flower designs and, yes, even in wedding bouquets!

-Here’s a pic of a cut poinsettia bloom that we floated in a shallow dish accented with sprigs of balsam and gold ribbon.
+Here’s a pic of a cut poinsettia bloom that we floated in a shallow dish accented with balsam sprigs and gold ribbon.
 The bract shown is five days old!

 Please subscribe below, and I’ll update you when I add new posts.